shivaji43/lingo.dev/cmp/compiler/src/translation-server/README.md

 - Binds to `127.0.0.1` (localhost only) for security
 - Enables CORS for browser requests
-- Reuses `shared-middleware.ts` for translation generation
+- Creates translator instance once on startup for efficiency
 - Caches translations to `.lingo/cache/*.json`
 - Automatically finds available ports using TCP probing